cgrossde/nw-notify/README.md

 * No slide in of notifications from the right side (prevent bugs with multiple screens)
 * Short animation with as few steps as possible to keep it running smoothly
-* Multi-Screen: Notifications are only shown on the first screen (this may change if someone makes a good pull-request)
+* Multi-Screen: Notifications are only shown on the first screen ~~(this may change if someone makes a good pull-request)~~ makkesk8 made a good PR and notifications are now shown on the primary screen (as of v0.2.2).

 ## Features